seinecle/blog/_posts/2025-08-06-three-impacts-of-genAI-on-software-applications.md

 ## 3. AI agents will act as "on-the-fly sofware packages"

 On July 17, 2025, OpenAI has released agents in ChatGPT.
 In practice, this means that your question to ChatGPT can now trigger the launch of a sandboxed Linux instance (in simple terms, a "small computer") able to download, install and run any available software to help answer your question.
-All at the moment of your request!
+All done autonomously, at the moment of your request!

 I tried it in the following way: